XanaduAI/blackbird/README.rst

 If you are having issues, please let us know by posting the issue on our Github issue tracker.

-For more details on contributing or performing research with Blackbird, please see :ref:`research`.

 License
 -------